-Orientation: All participating students will attend an orientation session to familiarize themselves with the program objectives, expectations, and guidelines.
+Orientation: All participating students will attend an orientation session to familiarize themselves with the program objectives, expectations, ethics, dress code and guidelines.

-Internship Placement: Students will be matched with internship placements based on their interests, career goals, and academic background.
+Internship Placement: Students will be matched with Medical Shadowing internship placements based on their interests, career goals, and academic background.
 Placements may include but are not limited to: